Centre for Infrastructure Systems Engineering

 - Hybrid and composite construction systems

-- Advanced FE modelling & testing of structural systems under static/dynamic/fatigue loading
+- Modelling and testing of structures under static/dynamic/fatigue loading